Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Kayak or Standup Paddleboard

-Paddle around one of Mammoth’s pristine mountain lakes
+Paddle around one of Mammoth’s pristine mountain lakes.

 We loved kayaking around the beautiful Lake Mary!

 Mammoth is known for its collection of stunningly beautiful mountain lakes.
-Depending on the time of year you visit California, the undisputed best way to explore the crystal blue water is by paddling around it.
+Depending on the time of year you visit California, the best way to explore the crystal blue water is by paddling around it.

 Rainbow Falls

-Hike to the majestic waterfall that creates a rainbow
+Hike to the majestic waterfall that creates a rainbow.

 The author (Ashleigh Bandimere) sitting on a big stone at the base of the Rainbow Falls in Mammoth Lakes